-- (a) Auxiliary employees will be laid off prior to regular employees in classifications and groupings as identified in Article 33.4. - (b) Regular employees shall be laid off in reverse order of service seniority providing the remaining employees have the ability, qualifications, and experience to perform the remaining work. - (c) Where seniority is equal, the regular employee with the superior qualifications, skill, knowledge and training for their particular job is deemed to have greater seniority. - (d) Bumping Procedure - (1) A regular employee shall not be entitled to bump another employee where the bump would constitute a promotion. - (2) Regular employees who receive notice of layoff shall have the right to bump employees with less seniority. - (3) The right to bump, subject to (2) above, shall be exercised in the following order: - (i) The employee with the least seniority at the same pay level for whose position they have the qualifications, ability and experience to do the job shall be bumped. - (ii) If (1) above does not result in a bump, the same procedure will be applied at each subsequent lower pay level. - (4) Regular employees who are bumped as a result of (2) and (3) above, shall have the same right to bump employees with less seniority. - (5) It is agreed that the trial or probationary period specified in Article 28.6(a) will apply to employees moving into a new job as a result of bumping.
+(a) Auxiliary employees will be laid off prior to regular employees in classifications and groupings as identified in Clause 33.4 (Layoff and Recall).

+(b) Regular employees shall be laid off in reverse order of service seniority providing the remaining employees have the ability, qualifications, and experience to perform the remaining work.

+(c) Where seniority is equal, the regular employee with the superior qualifications, skill, knowledge and training for their particular job is deemed to have greater seniority.

+(d) Bumping Procedure

+(1) A regular employee shall not be entitled to bump another employee where the bump would constitute a promotion.

+(2) Regular employees who receive notice of layoff shall have the right to bump employees with less seniority.

+(3) The right to bump, subject to (2) above, shall be exercised in the following order:

+(i) The employee with the least seniority at the same pay level for whose position the laid-off employee has the qualifications, ability and experience to do the job shall be bumped.

+(ii) If (i) above does not result in a bump, the same procedure will be applied at each subsequent lower pay level.

+(4) Regular employees who are bumped as a result of (2) and (3) above, shall have the same right to bump employees with less seniority.

+(5) It is agreed that the trial or probationary period specified in Clause 28.6(a) (Trial Period) will apply to employees moving into a new job as a result of bumping.

-- (6) In the event the employee does not have the necessary seniority or qualifications, ability and experience to bump a second time, or they have proven to be unsatisfactory in the second job, they will be laid off. - (7) A regular employee shall notify the College in writing within five days of receiving layoff notice whether bumping rights will be exercised or whether the employee opts for a layoff. - (8) If a regular employee opts for a layoff the employee must choose either recall rights in accordance with Article 14.9 or severance pay in accordance with Article 14.14 on the date the layoff is scheduled to occur.
+(6) In the event the employee proves to be unsatisfactory in the new job, the provisions of Clause 14.6 shall reapply.
+In the event the employee does not have the necessary seniority or qualifications, ability and experience to bump a second time, or they have proven to be unsatisfactory in the second job, they will be laid off and eligible for recall or severance pursuant to Clauses 14.9, 14.11 and 14.14.

+(7) A regular employee shall notify the College in writing within five days of receiving layoff notice whether bumping rights will be exercised or whether the employee opts for a layoff.

+(8) If a regular employee opts for a layoff the employee must choose either recall rights in accordance with Clause 14.9 or severance pay in accordance with Clause 14.14.
 If a regular employee declines to make a selection they shall be deemed to have chosen recall rights.